brianally/drag-and-draughts/client/README.md

 ## Client

-This is the place for your application front-end files.
+This can be launched without the server (which doesn't do much of anything yet) using file://